-Dairy Free and Gluten free chocolate nut cookies with mesquite!
-Great post workout food for a snack or breakfast on the go!
+Chocolate nut cookies with mesquite are dairy free AND gluten free!
+Great post workout snack or breakfast on the go!
 Nutrient dense and full of sweet, smoky flavor!

 What’s the best post workout food?
 Gosh, now there’s a question I get almost every day.
 It’s also an answer that is so individualized, you know?

 Depends on the work out, the nutrient needs, their food allergies or sensitivities, and so on and so on.
 But if I could sum up my answer in three words, I would say eat real food.